asavinov/bistro/README.md

 Bistro Streams consists of the following components:

 * A *schema* instance is a database (Bistro Engine) storing the current data state.
 Yet, it does not have any threads and is not able to do any operations itself.
 * A *server* instance provides one or more threads and ability to change the data state.
 The server knows how to work with the data and its threads are intended for working exclusively with the data state.
+Yet, the server does not know what to do, that is, it does not have any sources of data and any source of commands to be executed.
-* *Actions* describe operations with data which are submitted to the server by external threads and are then executed by the server.
+* *Actions* describe operations with data which are submitted to the server by external threads (in the same virtual machine) and are then executed by the server.
 Actions are written in terms of the Bistro Engine API.
 * A *task* is simply a sequence of actions.
-Tasks are used if we want to execute several actions.
+Tasks are used if we want to execute several actions sequentially.
-* A *connector* is essentially an arbitrary process which runs in the same process as Bistro Streams.
+* A *connector* is essentially an arbitrary process which runs in the same virtual machine.
 Its task is to connect the server with the outside world.
-On one hand, it knows something about the outside world (e.g., how to receive notifications from an event hub) and on the other hand it knows how to work with the server by submitting actions.
+On one hand, it knows something about the outside world (e.g., how to receive notifications from an event hub using a certain protocol).
+On the other hand, it knows how to work with the server by submitting actions.
+Thus connectors are intended for streaming data between Bistro Streams and other systems or for moving data into and out of Bistro Streams.

 ## Why Bistro Streams: benefits